oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/pipes/README.md

  `write(1)`, `write(2)`, `write(3)`

-In this situation, the pipe is full, because three (the `capacity` of `P`) `write` operations were performed without any `read` operation.
+In this situation, the pipe is full because three (the `capacity` of `P`) `write` operations were performed without any `read` operation.
 In this situation, a `read` must occur before any other `write` is allowed.

 If a `write` is attempted to a full pipe, one of two behaviors occur:

-  * If the operation is non-blocking, it returns immediately and its boolean parameter is set to `false`.
+  * If the operation is non-blocking, it returns immediately, and its boolean parameter is set to `false`.
 The `write` does not have any effect.
   * If the operation is blocking, it does not return until a `read` is performed by the other endpoint.
 Once the `read` is performed, the `write`